ipetel/code-snippets/Linux/README.md

-# This folder conations usful Bash commands
+# This folder conations useful Bash commands
 you can find in this folder few useful code snippets in Bash

 ## Install Python From Source